DanielGalle/HomeAssistant-Config/README.md

 # HomeAssistant-Config
 This is my Home Assistant config (www.home-assistant.io)

 I'm a newbie to Home Assistant but I deal with IT for more than 20 years.
-In the new weeks and months I'll update this repo with my devices and configurations.
+In the next (hopefully few) weeks and months I'll update this repo with my devices and configurations.

 Future / planned stuff will be shown in _italics_